aftly/Flags/README.md

 ## ⭐ Features
 - List flags and search with text
 - View flags and description of it's entity from it's categories
+- Fullscreen view for flag images with transform and carousel interaction
 - View & Search shows (politically) related flags
 - Flag knowledge game
 - View score history and details
 - Filter flags (in list and game) via a categories menu
+- Save flags to custom list
 - Settings for basic theme preferences
 <br>